htrajan/ht-drawsteel/Classes Single Page/Fury.md

 You ready?

 **Effect:** You vertically push 4 the target.
 The target can decline to use their Stability.
-At the end of the push, the target can make a free strike with �.
+At the end of the push, the target can make a free strike with \[SURGE\].
 You force move the target carefully enough that they do not take damage from the move.

 ##### Wrecking Ball (5 Rage)